 Sender

-Sender’s free plan (2,500 contacts, 15,000 emails) is clutch, but $19/month unlocks more.
+Sender’s free plan (2,500 contacts, 15,000 emails) is a great option, but the paid version unlocks even more features.
 It’s simple, reliable, and has built-in forms—startups swear by it.

 AI in Email Marketing

 Not many have dreamt of this day when you don’t have to do everything on your own.
 Today, email marketing is easier than ever.
-You may use AI in email marketing to make things efficient.
+You can utilize AI in email marketing to streamline processes.
 Bigly Sales is one of the AI tools that help boost email marketing campaigns.
-With this tool, you can choose templates, use our AI to generate catchy email content, and send the email to any number of clients with just one click.

 Your Move in 2025